Oil Paint

 Includes unique types or brands.

-Oil paint develops a particular consistency depending on the medium used to apply the paint.
-It has a slow drying time unless a medium is used to speed up the drying time.
-The viscosity or consistency of the paint may be modified by adding a solvent such as turpentine or white spirits, and varnish may be added to increase the glossiness of the dried oil paint film.
+Oil paint develops a specific consistency depending on the medium used to apply it.
+It has a slow drying time unless a medium is used to speed it up.
+The Viscosity or consistency of the paint may be modified by adding a solvent such as turpentine or white spirits, and varnish may be added to increase the glossiness of the dried oil paint film.

 Preferred Brands

-Water miscible oil paint (also called water soluble oil paint or water mixable oil paint) is oil paint, either engineered or an emulsifier, that has been added to be thinned and cleaned up with water.
-These paints make it possible to avoid using volatile organic compounds such as turpentine which may be harmful if inhaled.
+Water-miscible oil paint (also called water-soluble oil paint or water-mixable oil paint) is oil paint, either engineered or containing an emulsifier, that can be thinned and cleaned up with water.
+These paints allow you to avoid using volatile organic compounds such as turpentine, which can be harmful if inhaled.

 Preferred Brands

-Painters often use mediums for oil or different types in the same painting depending on specific pigments and desired effects.
-Other used oils include poppy seed, walnut, and safflower.
-These oils confer with the various properties of the oil paint and have unique qualities, such as less yellowing or different drying times.
-The types of oil create specific differences in the sheen of the painting as well.
+Painters often use mediums for oil or different types in the same painting, depending on specific pigments and desired effects.
+Other oils used include poppy seed, walnut, and safflower.
+These oils confer the various properties of the oil paint and have unique qualities, such as less yellowing or different drying times.
+The types of oil create distinct differences in the painting's sheen as well.

-Most oil paints contain driers in some colors to bring the drying times closer to the range between 2 and 10 days.
+Most oil paints contain driers in some colors to shorten drying times to a range of 2 to 10 days.
 This helps to prevent problems with slow-drying colors and is perfectly safe for the paint film when controlled by experienced chemists.

-Fortunately, the drying rates of colors are rarely a problem because colors are almost always mixed on the palette, so the drying times tend to equalize greatly.
+Fortunately, the drying rates of colors are rarely a problem because colors are almost always mixed on the palette, so drying times tend to equalize.

 Liquin

-All the Liquin mediums will halve the drying time of oil colors from 2- 12 days to 1-6 days.
+All Liquin mediums will halve the drying time of oil colors, from 2-12 days to 1-6 days.

 Gesso Primer

 It may seem odd to start the oil painting mediums section with what is, in fact, an acrylic medium.
-However, it's widely used as a base coat for art canvasses when oil painting.
+However, it's widely used as a base coat for oil painting on art canvases.
 Comments for gesso regarding acrylic paint mediums apply equally to oil painting mediums.

 Turpentine

 The best-known thinner and cleaner for oil paints and brushes.
 Use the distilled artist's version rather than the household version for the best finishes on your painting.
 Traditionally mixed 50/50 with linseed oil for an excellent medium.
-However, its powerful odor is never welcome in the house and may be an irritant for some artists.
+However, its powerful odor is never welcome in the house and may irritate some artists.

 Low Odor Thinners